pypa/pip/docs/html/reference/pip_install.rst

 Setuptools offers the ``setup_requires`` `setup() keyword
 <https://setuptools.readthedocs.io/en/latest/setuptools.html#new-and-changed-setup-keywords>`_
-for specifying dependencies that need to be present in order for the `setup.py` script to run.
+for specifying dependencies that need to be present in order for the ``setup.py`` script to run.
 Internally, Setuptools uses ``easy_install`` to fulfill these dependencies.

 pip has no way to control how these dependencies are located.
-None of the Package Index Options have an effect.
+None of the package index options have an effect.

 The solution is to configure a "system" or "personal" `Distutils configuration file